Jazz & PopThe study

 Important Dates

 All the practical entrance exmination will be scheduled from 31 March to 11 April 2025 and will take place live at the conservatory.
-In due time, you will find the dates of the entrance exams per instrument below.

 Can you still apply?